arafatm/arafatm.github.io/_zzz/mba/the-coaching-habit-by-michael-stanier.md

 relationships is discussed.*

 Peter Block
-- [ ] book Flawless Consulting
+- TODO book Flawless Consulting
-- [ ] Book: The Answer to How Is Yes.
+- TODO Book: The Answer to How Is Yes.

 We often don’t know what we actually want.